KIrynaW/coast-keepers-project/README.md

         ![Fourth error code fix](docs/readme-images/error4-fix.jpg)

-     - The final, fifth error encoutered was when Manual Testing on *Google Chrome* and *Microsoft Edge* by using dev tool option.
+     - The final, fifth error encountered was when Manual Testing on *Google Chrome* and *Microsoft Edge* by using dev tool option.
      - All pages but, the *Index* page were clear of errors.
      - This error was hard to identify.